Is It OK to Leave a New Job After Getting a Better Offer?

 You've been doing well in your new job, and it has been a few months since you've accepted the job offer.
 Another offer would come along, which is from one of the firms that you've been hoping to get hired (before starting on your current job).
 And it seems to be a better offer.
 To leave or not to leave, that is the question.

 Loyalty should be your dilemma, and it's not un-British to not have that valuable trait.
 (To paraphrase the previous statement, the loyal employee didn't go extinct in the UK in the 1970s.)
 On the other hand, the serial job hopper never goes out of vogue.
 Can you customise your CV one more time?
-It might take you a longer time, as you must get rid of those gaps in your work experience.
+It might take you a longer time, as you must get rid of those gaps in your work experience or you can order new professional CV from UK Careers Booster.
 (You have to think of a good response to a recruiter's questions, and there's no guarantee that your preparation would pay off.)
 And then you become aware of your conscience.
 It's like a splash of cold water on your face.
 Your employer would spend lots of time and resources on finding the best candidate for the job, and you happen to be THE one.
 In other words, you would be their investment.
 Is it the wrong thing to turn your back?

 Employers know the risks, so you don't owe your (current) boss anything.
 It doesn't mean that you should be ungrateful for the opportunity.